Long short-term memory: Development

-2000: Gers & Schmidhuber & Cummins added peephole connections (connections from the cell to the gates) into the architecture.
+(Gers, Schmidhuber, and Cummins, 2000) added peephole connections.
 Additionally, the output activation function was omitted.

+Development of variants

+(Graves, Fernandez, Gomez, and Schmidhuber, 2006) introduce a new error function for LSTM: Connectionist Temporal Classification (CTC) for simultaneous alignment and recognition of sequences.

+(Graves, Schmidhuber, 2005) published LSTM with full backpropagation through time and bidirectional LSTM.

+(Kyunghyun Cho et al., 2014) published a simplified variant of the forget gate LSTM called Gated recurrent unit (GRU).

+(Rupesh Kumar Srivastava, Klaus Greff, and Schmidhuber, 2015) used LSTM principles to create the Highway network, a feedforward neural network with hundreds of layers, much deeper than previous networks.
+Concurrently, the ResNet architecture was developed.
+It is equivalent to an open-gated or gateless highway network.

+A modern upgrade of LSTM called xLSTM is published by a team led by Sepp Hochreiter (Maximilian et al, 2024).
+One of the 2 blocks (mLSTM) of the architecture are parallelizable like the Transformer architecture, the other ones (sLSTM) allow state tracking.

+Applications

 2001: Gers and Schmidhuber trained LSTM to learn languages unlearnable by traditional models such as Hidden Markov Models.

 Hochreiter et al. used LSTM for meta-learning (i.e. learning a learning algorithm).

-2004: First successful application of LSTM to speech by Schmidhuber's student Alex Graves et al.
+2004: First successful application of LSTM to speech Alex Graves et al.

-2005: First publication (Graves and Schmidhuber) of LSTM with full backpropagation through time and of bi-directional LSTM.

 2005: Daan Wierstra, Faustino Gomez, and Schmidhuber trained LSTM by neuroevolution without a teacher.

-2006: Graves, Fernandez, Gomez, and Schmidhuber introduce a new error function for LSTM: Connectionist Temporal Classification (CTC) for simultaneous alignment and recognition of sequences.
-CTC-trained LSTM led to breakthroughs in speech recognition.

 Mayer et al. trained LSTM to control robots.

 2007: Wierstra, Foerster, Peters, and Schmidhuber trained LSTM by policy gradients for reinforcement learning without a teacher.

 Hochreiter, Heuesel, and Obermayr applied LSTM to protein homology detection the field of biology.